jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "The Majesty's two bodies shall be preserved."

 An Earl rises, hand to heart.
 "A bold and glorious course, Majesty.
 I am wholly with the Crown."
-All praise the wisdom of it at length.
+All praise the wisdom.

 No one asks where the coin is.
-No one asks how many muster.
+No one asks how many men-at-arms need muster.
 The order does not need such questions.
 The order only needs to be passed down.
 Some are flatterers.
 Conflict will reveal them.
 I must be aware.
 They pledge their love in the longest words and risk nothing.
 Most are loyal to God.

 I say "We will summon the militia.
 These two Englands will become one realm, once more.
 Our ancestors used sword and spear.
 We must use gun and cannon."

 Now we do as our ancestors did and prepare for war.

-We discover who has fought before.
-Who has read about Europe's ongoing wars.
-We assign the commands.
-We toast the victories to come, and our return to London.
+We discover which noble has fought before.
+Some have read about Europe's ongoing wars.
+These will advise the commands of the highest born.
+We toast the victories to come, and our impending return to London.

 Earl Johnson hushes the crowd's excitement.
 He has received a letter: "Most gracious Sovereign.
 Call the Banners.
 We shall rally at Nottingham.
 Your Majesty's most humble and obedient servant, Prince Rupert!"

-The Prince's courage in fighting with Houses Vasa and Hohenzollern against Houses Habsburg and Wittelsbachgive throughout Europe give him great renown.
+The Prince's courage in fighting with Houses Vasa and Hohenzollern against House Habsburg in Europe gives him great renown.
 A burst of activity follows.
 Each lord speaks louder than the last, vows grander than the last.
-The nobles give a great many commands and dictate many letters.
+The nobles give a great many commands and dictate many orders and letters.

 Servants do the rest.
 Good.
 The system is working.